Prophetcraft/hcs-hytale-control-suite/README.md

 # HCS - Hytale Control Suite

-I created this "mod" out of necessity: when I wasn't physically present at the PC for work and my friends wanted to play on the server we built, I just had to start the PC and the controller.
-This way they could start and manage the mods themselves.
+Why HCS was born:

+I created this suite out of necessity.
+As a lighting technician often away for work, my friends couldn't access our server unless I was physically at my PC.
+I needed a way for them to manage mods and server states independently.

-Then I thought: what if the PC is left on all night?
-That's how the controller was born, with various scripts to manage server mods, and even start and stop the PC.
+​Then I realized: leaving a PC running 24/7 isn't ideal.
+That’s how the HCS Controller evolved—integrating smart scripts to monitor resources, manage mods, and handle remote startup/shutdown to protect the hardware and save energy.

+So this project started as a personal tool, but I decided to clean it up and release it publicly in case it can be useful for other Hytale server owners.

 HCS is a server managemens that combines a Node.js controller, a web dashboard and a Discord bot into a single control system.